jekiser/canbus-campro-cps/README.md

-# ESP32 CAN Bus Display
+# ESP32 CAN Bus Display Campro Cps

 This project utilizes an ESP32 microcontroller to read and display data from a CAN (Controller Area Network) bus.
 It is designed to visualize various vehicle parameters such as RPM, temperature, speed, and additional data through an OLED display.